 - Bone pain

-At La Peer Health Systems, we take a team approach to treating patients with parathyroid disease.
-Throughout the surgical process, you will work with parathyroid expert Dr. Babak Larian and a team of radiologists and anesthesiologist to make sure your surgery has optimal results.
 Additionally, our renowned head and neck surgeons will work as a team with your primary care doctor and endocrinologist to treat and follow-up with a variety of parathyroid problems.
-The care you will receive at La Peer Health Systems is focused on providing a comfortable and relaxing environment while giving you only the best treatments possible from an expert parathyroid surgeon.
+The care you will receive at LA Peer Health Systems is focused on providing a comfortable and relaxing environment while giving you only the best treatment possible from an expert parathyroid surgeon.

 BENEFITS OF MINIMALLY INVASIVE PARATHYROIDECTOMY

-If a patient needs a portion or the entire parathyroid gland removed, one of the best surgical options is known as the minimally invasive parathyroidectomy.
-The Minimally Invasive Parathyroidectomy is much less traumatic to the tissue compared to its surgical counterpart.
-The technique, which only requires a small incision in the neck, allows for a faster recovery and a much shorter hospital stay.
-Expert ENT’s Dr. Babak Larian, Dr. Mani Zadeh, and Dr. Michel Babajanian, are all extremely skillful parathyroid surgeons with a knowledge in head and neck surgery that won’t be found anywhere else.
+If a patient needs a portion or the entire parathyroid gland removed, one of the best surgical options is known as minimally invasive parathyroidectomy.
+Minimally invasive parathyroidectomy is much less traumatic to the tissue compared to its surgical counterpart.

 The thoroughness of minimally invasive parathyroidectomy provided by our expert La Peer surgeons is equal to traditional parathyroid surgery, though the risks and complications are greatly reduced.
 Benefits of the surgery include, but are not limited to: